-The federal CETA program, originally created in 1974, had expanded rapidly in the face of stubborn unemployment
+The federal CETA program, signed into law in December, 1973, by Richard Nixon, expanded rapidly in the face of stubborn

-in the U.S. Following the election of Jimmy Carter in 1976, it reached a peak budget of $12 billion.
-It also became
+unemployment in the U.S. Following the election of Jimmy Carter in 1976, it reached a peak budget of $12 billion.

 The contract given to CCF by the City of New York required that its artists would engage in: classes, workshops

 and master classes, lectures and demonstrations, consultancies, design services, literary services, theater services,

 performances, creation of new works (such as murals, dances, plays), residencies and exhibitions.
 The number of

 each was exactly specified.
 The community organizations who requested one or more CETA artists included schools,